 Number of respondent youth who are no longer in secondary school and had IEPs in effect at the time they left school 30.00 1.
-Number of respondent youth who enrolled in higher education within one year of leaving high school 8.00 2.
-Number of respondent youth who competitively employed within one year of leaving high school 10.00 3.
-Number of respondent youth enrolled in some other postsecondary education or training program within one year of leaving high school (but not enrolled in higher education or competitively employed) 3.00 4.
+Number of respondent youth who enrolled in higher education within one year of leaving high school 16.00 2.
+Number of respondent youth who competitively employed within one year of leaving high school 11.00 3.
+Number of respondent youth enrolled in some other postsecondary education or training program within one year of leaving high school (but not enrolled in higher education or competitively employed) 1.00 4.
 Number of respondent youth who are in some other employment within one year of leaving high school (but not enrolled in higher education, some other postsecondary education or training program, or competitively employed).
-0.00 who are no longer in secondary school and had IEPs in effect at the time they left school A. Enrolled in higher education (1) 8.00 30.00 15.00% 25.00% 26.67% B. Enrolled in higher education or competitively employed within one year of leaving high school (1 +2) 18.00 30.00 70.00% 39.00% 60.00% C. Enrolled in higher education, or in some other postsecondary education or training program; or competitively employed or in some other employment (1+2+3+4) 21.00 30.00 82.50% 54.00% 70.00%
+1.00

-Number of Number of FFY 2015 FFY 2016 FFY 2016 pondent youth Data Target Data Number of respondent youth --- ---------------------------- for a period of 20 hours a week for at least 90 days at any time in the year since leaving high school.
-This includes military employment.
+FFY 2016 FFY 2017 FFY 2017 Data Target Data recognidant vouth Number of respondent youth -- ------------------- ---------------------------- --